jruizgit/rules/docs/reference.md

 ### Rules
 ------
-Rules are the basic building block and consist of antecedent (expression) and consequent (action)
+Rules are the basic building blocks.
+All rules have a condition, which defines the events and facts that trigger an action.
+The rule condition is an expression.
+Its left side represents an event property, followed by a logical operator and its right side defines a pattern to be matched.
+The rule action is a function with a context

 #### Simple Filter